terodox/terodox.tech/content/posts/2019-09-22--how-to-tell-if-an-element-is-in-the-dom-(including-the-shadow-dom)/index.md

 ## Why not just use document.body.contains?

 This is a great solution when you aren't using elements with a shadow DOM.
 Unfortunately, the shadow DOM uses a DocumentFragment for the shadowRoot, and it is not _technically_ contained in the DOM.
-This also means that trying to short circuit by using document.contains does not gain us much in terms of performance.
+This also means that trying to short circuit by using document.contains doesn't gain us much in terms of performance.

 ## parentNode not parentElement